Internal Control System

-Epson’s goal is to continuously create value that exceeds customer expectations while building trust with all stakeholders based on the company’s Management Philosophy.
-To maintain and strengthen this trust, Epson seeks to increase management transparency and fairness, ensure effective management through faster decision-making, and appropriately manage compliance and risk.
-Because of that, we conduct various types of monitoring and supervise activities under the following organization.
+Epson's goal is to continuously create value that exceeds customer expectations while building trust with all stakeholders based on the company's Management Philosophy.
+To maintain and strengthen this trust, Epson seeks to increase management transparency and fairness and effectively manage compliance and risks through faster decision-making.
 There were no legal or regulatory violations subject to disclosure in FY2020, nor were there fines or settlements subject to reporting in audited financial statements.

-These compliance organization are defined in the Epson Group Compliance Basic Regulation.
+The compliance organization is defined in the Epson Group Compliance Basic Regulation.

 Epson provides Epson Helplines as reporting channels for directors and employees of Group companies in Japan.
 The helplines have been set up both internally and at a third-party provider outside the Group.
 To get specific instructions on using these helplines, employees can read the Epson Helplines User Manual on our intranet.
 Trainings and other opportunities also cover helpline use.
 We have in addition provided a supplier whistleblowing system for third-party business partners and others to quickly call our attention to potential compliance problems that might go undetected internally.
 We use our public websites to notify potential users about this system and discuss it at supplier briefings.

 Whistleblowers can report their concerns by e-mail 24 hours a day, 365 days a year.
 The identity of whistleblowers is rigorously protected and reprisals of any type are strictly forbidden.